abyssofsnow/Meme-Exchange-Webapp/README.md

 3. For M1, users should be able to register for accounts and login, as well as personalizing their accounts.
 The homepage will display the last uploaded meme; memes will be planted in the data store.
 4. For M2, users should be able to upload and trade memes.
 5. As far as our stretch goals go:
-- users can rate memes (up/downvote), which give them currency.
+- users can rate memes (up/downvote), which gives currency to the owner of the meme.
-  -This currency can be exchanged for other users' memes.
+  - This currency can be exchanged for other users' memes.
 - New users will have a classic default meme uploaded to their accounts.
 - On the homepage, scoreboards will be present.
 These are for most memes and most upvoted memes.
 - Users can follow others and be followed in return.